 - Power and crime in the city

-- Acceleration: the rhythms of the city as a factor of stress and frustration
+- Acceleration: rhythms of the city and their shaping of stress and frustration

 - The urban centre and the reorganization of the suburbs

 - Prostitution between the space of the city and the web

 Letteria (Lia) Fassari